uc-cdis/gen3-fuse/README.md

 ## External Hosts and the DRS API

 Manifest entries can optionally contain a `commons_url` field.
 This field indicates that the object ID in question points to a record in an external host -- that is, a host other than the URL specified in the Gen3Fuse command line parameter `hostname`.
 This functionality allows for users to mount files from multiple data repositories.
 External hosts are expected to support the [Data Repository Service API](https://ga4gh.github.io/data-repository-service-schemas/preview/release/drs-0.1.0/docs/).
 To enable interaction with external hosts, the Workspace Token Service of the FUSE host should be configured to serve access tokens for each external IDP.
-Below is an example of a manifest containing files from multiple hosts:
+Below is an example of a manifest containing files from multiple hosts.
+Note that various hostname formats are accepted.

     [
         {